Jay Boulware

+College career

+Boulware played on the offensive line at the University of Texas From 1992-95.
+He helped them to win the Southwest Conference Championship in 1994 and 1995 and played in the 1994 Sun Bowl and the 1996 Sugar Bowl.

 Boulware earned his bachelor's degree in economics from the University of Texas in 1996.
-He is married to Chantay Sanders-Boulware, with whom he has one daughter, Jordin.

 Coaching career

 The coaching career of Jay Boulware began while he was still a student-athlete at the University of Texas.
 After two years as a backup offensive tackle, Boulware was slated to start in 1993 before his career ended after being diagnosed with cardiac arrhythmia.
 No longer able to play, he became a student-assistant coach for the Longhorns before becoming a graduate assistant working with the tight ends in 1996.

 Boulware received his first full-time position coaching tight ends at Northern Illinois University, where after one season he was promoted to co-offensive line coach.
 During his four years at NIU, Boulware helped develop one of the best offenses in the nation as the Huskies ranked 12th in the nation in both rushing and scoring and 19th in total offense.
 In 2001, Boulware was lured away as tight ends coach for John Mackovic at Arizona.
 Boulware was also put in charge of special teams for the first time in his career and the following season his Wildcats kick returns unit finished ranked 4th in the nation.
 Upon the firing of Mackovic, Boulware left to join the Stanford staff as the running backs coach.
 In the summer months of 2004, Boulware honed his coaching skills working with the San Francisco 49ers as a participant in the NFL Minority Coaching Fellowship Program.

 After Urban Meyer left for the Florida job, newly promoted Utah head coach Kyle Whittingham brought in Boulware to fill the vacant position coaching tight ends.
 He also served as co-special teams coordinator where he oversaw the nation's top ranked punting.